Skip to contents

 nn

-A string specifying the algorithm to compute non-negative reconciled forecasts:
+A string specifying the algorithm to compute non-negative forecasts:

 • "osqp": quadratic programming optimization (osqp solver).